BlueDyee/personal_website/_pages/about.md

 ## 👋 Hi!
 I’m Hsiao, Teng-Fang (蕭登方)

 I’ve been pursuing my **Master’s degree of Electrical Engineering at National Yang Ming Chiao Tung University** since **September 2024** 🎓.
-Under the supervision of professor Shuai, Hong-Hang.
+Under the supervision of professor Shuai, Hong-Han.

 My research focuses on **Computer Vision** and **AIGC**.
 I previously worked on **2D generation and image editing**, and I'm now exploring **3D and video generation** 🧠🖼️🎥.